 Interstellar empires.
 They are a staple of science fiction, but we don’t often see how they arise.
 They’re just…sort of there, with their ‘Romans with spaceships’ vibe.
 John Scalzi’s Interdependency trilogy departs from convention by giving us both a backstory and a look under the hood.
 The series, comprised of The Collapsing Empire, The Consuming Fire, and The Last Emperox, tells the story of the eponymous interstellar empire confronted with an existential crisis, as its interdimensional hyperspace network starts to unravel.
 Like other human societies that preceded it, what the Interdependency does not do is pull itself together to avert disaster.
 Instead, its ruling elite descend into lethal court intrigues to gain control over the limited number of proverbial escape pods on the rapidly decompressing imperial spaceship.
 Across three fast-paced books, Scalzi puts the reader at the centre of power to find out whether the ruling class will pull itself together, or apart, and the rest of society with it.

 Scalzi’s worldbuilding makes for a really interesting setting, and a creative new take on the interstellar empire trope, with plenty of nods to our contemporary world that are either humorous, insightful or both.
 Which is why it is such a shame that as the series progresses, the Interdependency itself fades increasingly into the background, obscured by the interpersonal dramas and vendattas of the main characters.
-The end result is something akin to what you might get if Frank Herbert’s Dune was the basis for a season of Coronation Street.
+The end result is something akin to what you might get if Frank Herbert’s Dune was the basis for a season of Eastenders.

 Hamnet is a Shakespeare movie, except it is not actually about Shakespeare.
 Sure, William Shakespeare (played by Paul Mescal) features, but a bit like Leonardo DiCaprio’s Bob Ferguson in One Battle After Another, he is neither its central character nor commands the majority of screentime.
 According to my local cinema’s blurb, Hamnet concerns ‘the healing power of art and creativity’.
 That is not untrue insofar as the movie culminates in a performance of Hamlet, which the movie portrays as Shakespeare’s means of processing his son’s death.
 Yet to interpret the movie by its finale alone seems to me to deny the centrality of Anne ‘Agnes’ Hathaway (played by Jessie Buckley), and her embodiment of the universal grief over the loss of those who die before their time.